Here’s a question to kick things off: if you’ve been pondering interlocking driveway pavers, what are you waiting for?

 Less base is less expensive, but don’t be fooled.
 The sand base is a crucial element of quality paver installation.
 You can look at one of our paver jobs years later and see that there’s no sagging, sinking, or heaving, thanks to our quality base.

-9. What Can I Do to Cut the Cost?
+9. What Can I Do to Reduce the Cost of a Paver Driveway?

 A few things: